garylirocks/quickrefs/azure-compute.markdown

   - Network security groups (NSG)

 - Name
-  - used as the computer name
+  - Used as the computer name
-  - also defines a manageable Azure resource, not trivial to change later (it can be applied to the associated storage account, VNets, network interface, NSGs, public IPs)
+  - Also defines a manageable Azure resource, not trivial to change later (it could get applied to the associated disks, VNets, network interface, NSGs, public IPs, if those are created along with the VM)
-  - a good example `dev-usc-web01` includes environment, location, role and instance of this VM
+  - A good example `dev-usc-web01` includes environment, location, role and instance of this VM

 - Location
-  - consider proximity, compliance, price
+  - Consider proximity, compliance, price

 - Size
   - Metrics to consider